enunsnv/enunsnv/README.md

 ## Hello, I'm eunjeong! 🌱

 - 👀 I’m passionate about creating innovative services that contribute to a better world for all. 🌳
-- 📔 I’m currently learning React and deepening my knowledge in front-end development!!
+- 📔 I’m currently learning React and deepening my knowledge in front-end development!
 - 💞️ I’m looking to collaborate on open-source projects that drive social impact.
 - 📩 seoej0315@gmail.com